HTN-Aura-67/aura-67-dashboard/README.md

 - Efficient re-rendering with React optimization patterns

 ## License
-Created with v0.app - Customize and deploy as needed for your robot control applications.
+Created with v0.app - Customize and deploy as needed for your Aura-67 control applications.